KarimTamer74/quran_reels_app/README.md

 ## 🎬 Video Generation Pipeline

-QuranReels uses **FFmpeg** to process the selected recitations, Quran text, and visual template into a vertical MP4 video.
+Quran Cuts uses **FFmpeg** to process the selected recitations, Quran text, and visual template into a vertical MP4 video.

 ```text
 Selected Ayahs